 - A. Reimbursable Travel Expenses: Contractor must submit a travel plan to Court for review and written approval prior to incurring expenses for travel that may be required in performance of this Agreement.
 The travel plan must include the date(s) for travel, reason travel is required, and an estimate of the potential expense.
-Court must compensate Contractor for authorized travel expenses in accordance with the approved travel plan, or any authorized changes to the travel plan that have been approved by the Court in writing (e.g., letter, e-mail, etc.), and the relevant sections of the Judicial Council of California Travel Guidelines.
-A copy of the Judicial Council of California Travel Guidelines is attached and incorporated into this Agreement. - B. Invoicing Requirements for Travel Reimbursement: Contractor must provide copies of receipts and invoices for reimbursement of travel expenses that have been incurred in accordance with the travel plan that has been approved by the Court, or any authorized changes to the travel plan that have been approved by the Court in writing (e.g., letter, e-mail, etc.).
+Court must compensate Contractor for authorized travel expenses in accordance with the approved travel plan, or any authorized changes to the travel plan that have been approved by the Court in writing (e.g., letter, e-mail, etc.), and the reimbursement rates outlined in Finance Memos and guidelines located on the Judicial Resources Network at http://jrn.courts.ca.gov/programs/bap/. - B. Invoicing Requirements for Travel Reimbursement: Contractor must provide copies of receipts and invoices for reimbursement of travel expenses that have been incurred in accordance with the travel plan that has been approved by the Court, or any authorized changes to the travel plan that have been approved by the Court in writing (e.g., letter, e-mail, etc.).
 The Court must not pay travel expenses that have not been authorized in writing. - C. Total Travel Reimbursement Amount: The total amount that Court must reimburse Contractor for travel related expenses, pursuant to this provision, must not exceed \$XXX.00, unless agreed to in a written amendment to this Agreement.